-Convention Description Courier bold Identifies commands and key words you type at a system prompt Note: A backslash ( $\)$ signals a command that does not fit on the same line.
+Convention Description Courier bold Identifies commands and key words you type at a system prompt Note: A backslash (\) signals a command that does not fit on the same line.
 Enter the command as shown, ignoring the backslash.
-Courier italic Indicates a placeholder for text you type <courier italic=""></courier> When enclosed in angle brackets (< >), identifies optional text nnn.nnn.nnn.nnn Indicates a placeholder for an IP address you type Courier plain Used to show text that appears on a computer screen Plain text italics Identifies the names of files and directories Used for emphasis (for example, when introducing a new term) Plain text bold Identifies buttons, field names, and tabs that require user interaction [] Signals conditional or optional text and instructions (for example, instructions that pertain onl to a specific configuration) Caution Be careful-in this situation, you might do something that could result in the loss of data or a unpredictable outcome.
-Note Helpful suggestion or a reference to material not covered elsewhere in the manual Security Alert Information that is critical for maintaining product integrity or security Тір Time-saving actions; may help you solve a problem only.
+Courier italic Indicates a placeholder for text you type <courier italic=""></courier> When enclosed in angle brackets (< >), identifies optional text nnn.nnn.nnn Indicates a placeholder for an IP address you type Courier plain Used to show text that appears on a computer screen Plain text italics Identifies the names of files and directories Used for emphasis (for example, when introducing a new term) Plain text bold Identifies buttons, field names, and tabs that require user interaction [] Signals conditional or optional text and instructions (for example, instructions that pertain only to a specific configuration) Caution Be careful-in this situation, you might do something that could result in the loss of data or an unpredictable outcome.
+Note Helpful suggestion or a reference to material not covered elsewhere in the manual Security Alert Information that is critical for maintaining product integrity or security Tip Time-saving actions; may help you solve a problem

+Note: The IP addresses, screen captures, and graphics used within this document are for illustration purposes only.
 They are not intended to represent a complete or appropriate configuration for your specific needs.
 Features may be enabled in screen captures to make them clear; however, not all features are appropriate or desirable for your setup.